joshgubler/trailer-build/README.md

 If I could change one thing, I would start with a lighter trailer.
 Car haulers have massive floor joists which just add unnecessary weight for a travel trailer.
 However, commercially manufactured travel trailers are poorly built, leak, and fall apart.
 Utility trailers don't have any of these problems.
 I expect this thing to last forever.

-We didn't want to cut holes in the frame or skin, so we built a false wall on the back.
-This quickly became our main entrance/exit as it's much nicer than the side door on the trailer.

 ## Construction

 ![insulate spaces](./pics/insulation-1.jpg)